 A 2006 study by The Manhattan Institute surveyed 100 of the largest school districts in the United States and found that only 48 percent of African-American males earned a diploma—that’s 11 percent less than African-American females.
-More troubling is the research that shows on an average day, one and four Black males who drop out of high school will end up incarcerated.
+More troubling is the research showing that on an average day, one out of four Black males who drop out of high school will end up incarcerated.

-High rates of placement in special education classes and disproportionate use of suspension and expulsion only exacerbate the problem.
+High rates of placement in special education classes and disproportionate use of suspension and expulsion as discliplinary measures only exacerbate the problem.

 “As we saw recently in the U.K., an entire society suffers when one part of a population is ignored," Smiley said in a statement.
 "A new focus on our Black boys is a renewed focus on America."